Daandelange/kirby3-simplestats/README.md

 #### Language setup
 Multi-language websites are supported.
 For each page, there's a global counter, with an optional counter for each language.
-*Warning:* Do not add or remove languages to your Kirby installation without resetting your database file.
+*Warning:* Do not add or remove languages to your Kirby installation without resetting your database file !
 Also, the panel view has not (yet?) been translated.

 #### Database Configuration